 Vet says combining day practice job with weekend emergency shifts offers best of both worlds

-Finding the right balance between a satisfying career and a fulfilling personal life can feel like an uphill struggle.
+Finding the right balance between career ambition and contentment can feel like an uphill struggle.

 This is especially the case in the veterinary profession which has historically high levels of burn out and compassion fatigue.